zcattacz/alasql_wiki/Install.md

 ### Meteor

-To use AlaSQL with Meteor install as normal
+To use AlaSQL with Meteor import it from NPM by having the following in your code

-    meteor add agershun:alasql
+    import alasql from 'alasql';

 ----